Nathan Healy

 Key Takeaways

-• Indiana offers property and sales tax exemptions that reduce both upfront costs and ongoing expenses for solar installations.
+• Indiana offers a property tax exemption and a sales tax exemption on solar equipment, reducing your upfront costs and ongoing tax burden.

 05